Invoca/developer-docs/source/api_documentation/network_integration/customer_phone_numbers/index.rst

   * - include_inactive
     - boolean (Default true)
-    - Only applicable for GET `/customer_phone_numbers.json` API endpoint.
+    - Only applicable for `GET /customer_phone_numbers.json` API endpoint.
 When true, fetches all destinations.
-When false, fetches only destinations that have an active ring pool.
+When false, fetches only destinations that have a ringpool associated with it.

 Endpoint: